 Conclusion

 Ripples in the first layer of a 3D print are a common issue for those new to the 3D printing world.
 However, by referring to the cause analysis provided in this article, taking timely action, and selecting suitable leveling tools or 3D printers, you can prevent first layer ripples when 3D printing to some extent.
-With the ongoing iteration of technology, we believe that this problem will be effectively resolved in the future.
+By taking proactive steps to understand and address potential issues, you can elevate your 3D printing projects from good to exceptional, ensuring that your prints are smooth, precise, and ripple-free from the very first layer.

 FAQ